 Cooking With a Wood Stove

-You can also let your fire die down to a bed of coals and cook foods in a foil packet with some oil or butter to prevent sticking.
+You can also let your fire die down to a bed of coals and cook foods in a small Dutch oven or a foil packet with some oil or butter to prevent sticking.
 This is a great way to cook hamburgers and potatoes with some sliced onion and a sprinkle of salt.
-In the autumn and spring, when the weather is cool but not freezing, you might like to let your fire die down and cook right on the coals like this.
+In the autumn and spring, when the weather is cool but not freezing, you can let your fire die down and cook right on the coals like this.

 The Learning Curve

-It takes time to learn how cook with a wood stove, so don’t expect perfect pot roasts and sugar cookies on your first try.
-Start out by heating water for tea, or making coffee with an old fashioned percolator.
+It takes time to learn how to cook with a wood stove, so don’t expect perfect pot roasts and sugar cookies on your first try.
+Start out by heating water for tea, or making coffee with an old-fashioned percolator.
 When you have a pretty good idea of how hot to stoke up the fire, try a new project.
 Simmering a pot of soup for the afternoon while you watch football or knit a sweater is another easy cooking project.
-Making pancakes for breakfast or a stir fry for dinner will be a little bit more challenging.
+Making pancakes for breakfast or stir fry for dinner is a bit more challenging.
 You won’t want to build the fire up enough for this if the weather is still pretty warm.
-In the dead of winter, when the snow is blowing and the temps drop you’ll be happy to heat the house up for that.
+In the dead of winter, when the snow is blowing and the temps drop you’ll be happy to heat the house up.

 Cooking With Wood in the Summer

-Most likely you won’t want to heat up your house with the wood stove for summer time cooking.
-If you’d like to cook on a wood stove during warm weather, consider constructing a summer kitchen like our ancestors used to have.
+Most likely you won’t want to heat up your house with the woodstove for summertime cooking.
+If you’d like to cook on a wood stove during warm weather, consider setting up a summer kitchen like our ancestors used to have.
 That might not be realistic for most folks, so try cooking in a Dutch oven or on a grill over a campfire in your yard.